The 4 Hottest Digital Nomad Cities 2025

 Cost of Living

 You can live comfortably on $800–$1,200/month.
 Apartments are modern and affordable.
-Local meals usually cost between $1–$3 — and honestly, you’ll probably eat out more than you cook.
+Local meals usually cost between $1–$3.
+You will eat out more than you cook.
 Get the bánh mì.
-It’s the best $1.50 you’ll ever spend.
+It’s the best $1.50 ever spent.

 Work Infrastructure

 Internet is solid and improving.
-Coworking spaces like Toong and UP offer calm, focused environments right in the heart of the action.
-Cafés are part of the culture — not just for coffee, but for writing, coding, building, being.
+Co-working spaces like Toong and UP offer calm, focused environments right in the heart of the action.

 Community & Connection